 Published: June 2025

-Financial institutions are now recognizing that decentralized ledgers, where code enforces rules, solve core issues of coordination and trust in traditional finance at low compliance and maintenance costs.
-Counterparty risk is replaced with platform risk.
+Financial institutions are now recognizing that decentralized ledgers, where code enforces rules, solve core issues of coordination and trust in traditional finance.
+Counterparty risk is replaced with smart contract and network risk.

 Source: DeFiLlama (2025) [1]